AAGI-AUS/Repositories-Guidelines/README.md

 ### Commit Practices

 - Make small, focused commits that address a single issue or feature
+- Tag authors in commit messages to give credit*
 - Commit frequently to preserve your work and create a detailed project history
 - Amend commits or use interactive rebase to fix mistakes before pushing
 - Don't commit:
   - Generated files (add to `.gitignore`)
   - Large binary files (consider Git LFS instead)
   - Sensitive information (credentials, API keys, etc.)

+\* Optional/if applicable

+## Documenting and Replying to Issues
+### Creating Issues
+- Use issues to track bugs, feature requests, and tasks
+- Provide a clear title and description for each issue
+- Use labels to categorize issues (e.g., bug, enhancement, question)
+- Assign issues to team members for accountability*

+\* Optional/if applicable

+### Replying to Issues
+- Respond promptly to questions and comments
+- Use @mentions to notify team members or collaborators
+- Keep discussions professional, focused and relevant
+- If an issue is not relevant or cannot be resolved, consider closing it with a comment explaining why

 ## Pull Requests and Reviews